spinnaker/spinnaker.github.io/community/contributing/releasing/index.md

 are built from the `release-1.16.x` release branch.
 To get your patch into 1.16, it must be cherry-picked onto that release branch.

-After creating a pull request that you would like to be backported to a release branch, add a comment that includes the following:
+After you've created a pull request for a fix that you want backported to a release branch, add a comment that includes the following:

 > @spinnakerbot add-label backport-candidate